itom-project/itom/docs/userDoc/source/02_installation/build_osx.rst

 Build on Mac OS X
 ================

-This section describes how |itom| and its plugins are built on a Apple Mac systems running OS X 10.7 or later (tested on OS X 10.10).
+This section describes how |itom| and its plugins are built on a Apple Mac systems running OS X 10.7 or later (tested on OS X 10.9 and 10.10).
 The general approach is similar to the other documentation in the install chapter that are mainly focussed on Windows.

 Xcode
 -----